resources

 Keep detailed employment records such as applications, promotions, demotions, or terminations for at least one year after the record was created, unless you work in an educational institution or for the local government.

 The U.S. Equal Employment Opportunity Commission (EEOC) can use these documents to prove or disprove if an employee is discriminated against when they were terminated.
-If someone files a charge of discrimination under Title VII, the ADA, or GINA, you’ll need to hold on to all records related to the charge until the final disposition.
+If someone files a charge of discrimination under Title VII, the Americans with Disabilities Act (ADA), or the Genetic Information Nondiscrimination Act (GINA), you’ll need to hold on to all records related to the charge until the final disposition.

 Records That Should Be Kept for Two Years